-This lemon and blueberry bread bursting with bright and fresh flavors.
+This lemon blueberry bread is bursting with bright and fresh flavors.
 It’s easy to make too!
 This is a quick bread recipe, which allows you to whip it up in no time for a wonderful breakfast treat or afternoon snack.

 Quick breads are among my favorite things to bake because they are simple, delicious, and as the name indicates…quick to put together.
 And this lemon and blueberry bread is no exception.